NINAD-17/Data-Structures-and-Algorithms/[01] Basic/readme.md

 ## TypeCasting in CPP
-Type casting in C++ refers to the process of converting a value of one data type to another data type1.
+Type casting in C++ refers to the process of converting a value of one data type to another data type.
 This can be useful in situations where we need to change the type of a variable to perform a certain operation or pass it to a function that requires a different data type.

 - **Implicit Type Conversion**: is automatically performed by the compiler when a value is copied to a compatible type.
 Ex. `int a = 'a'`